 Research reveals that stress can slow down or stop hair growth temporarily.
 Plus, studies have shown that severe anxiety may contribute to hair loss in rare cases.

-With TE, your body reacts to stress or trauma by putting some of your hair follicles into an extended resting period.
+With respect to Telogen Effluvium, your body reacts to stress or trauma by putting some of your hair follicles into an extended resting period.
 This stops growth in those areas for a few months.
 It shows up as thinning hair.

 Highly stressful situations like physical trauma, toxin exposure, hormonal changes, and traumatic events can cause TE.
 Chronic stress may also change your hormone levels.

-This autoimmune disorder can kick in when you’re highly stressed.
+Alopecia Areata is an autoimmune disorder that can kick in when you’re highly stressed.
 Patches of hair fall out because your body’s immune system is attacking your hair follicles.
 It’s a temporary condition that improves in about 6 to 8 months after the stress goes away.

-People with this condition pull their hair out.
+People suffering from Trichotillomania compulsively pull their hair out.
 Their irresistible urge to pull affects the hair on their head, eyebrows, eyelashes, and pubic hair.
 If you suffer from trichotillomania, anxiety is more likely to trigger hair-pulling sessions.

 Even if something other than stress or anxiety is causing your thinning hair, losing your hair can make you feel anxious or stressed.
 That is likely to lead to more hair loss, continuing the unhappy cycle.